PostHog/nps-survey-app/README.md

 ![nps app](https://github.com/PostHog/nps-score-app/blob/fcfd601ad624addd47701416f8607dea4df5859d/screenshot.png)

 This is a basic site app for [PostHog](https://posthog.com/) which displays a simple 0-10 scale for users to tell you how likely they are to recommend your product.
-Button presses are then logged as events in PostHog, so you conduct analysis on them and compute your Net Promoter Score (NPS).
+You can use this information to figure out your [Net Promoter Score (NPS)](https://en.wikipedia.org/wiki/Net_promoter_score)

+When a user selects a score in the pop-up, PostHog records a 'NPS rating submitted' event and the score is recorded as an event property between 0 and 10.
+You can analyze these events in PostHog to compute your NPS using the standard formula: `NPS = % OF PROMOTERS - % DETRACTORS`

 This app was [not made by an engineer](https://posthog.com/handbook/company/team/joe-martin), so expect some rough, ugly edges.
 Thanks to @smallbrownbike @raquelmsmith @Twixes @pauldambra and @benjackwhite for various bits of advice, guidance and help.
 Thanks to @yakkomajuri for the initial encouragement.

 ### Installation

 1. Make sure you have enabled `opt_in_site_apps: true` in your posthog-js config.
 2. Install the app from [the PostHog App Repository](posthog.com/apps)
+3. Optionally update the 'Question prompt' field to include the name of your product

 ### What is NPS?